willfurnass/sheffield_hpc/sharc/software/apps/DAfoam.rst

 Interactive Usage
 -----------------

-DAFoam v2.2.5 is provided only as a Singularity image and can be used interactively by issuing starting an interactive session with ``qrshx`` and then issuing the command:
+DAFoam v2.2.5 is provided only as an Apptainer (previously known as Singularity) image and can be used interactively by issuing starting an interactive session with ``qrshx`` and then issuing the command:

 .. code-block:: bash

-    singularity shell /usr/local/packages/singularity/images/DAFoam/DAFoam-v2.2.5-docker.simg
+    apptainer shell /usr/local/packages/singularity/images/DAFoam/DAFoam-v2.2.5-docker.simg

 Then you must run the following command to setup the internal shell environment correctly: